 The TeamGroup L5 SSD 480GB (T2535T480G0C101) is the top capacity model of the series.
 TeamGroup also markets memory and other solid state hardware.
 The L5 SSD is an entry level SSD marketed primarily to laptop users.

-The L5 SSD uses the new 3D NAND technology.
-Featuring great durability and low energy consumption, it has become the mainstream memory of choice for the latest generation, enhancing overall capacity of solid state drives along with performance and reliability.
+The L5 SSD uses the mature 2D NAND technology.
+Featuring great durability and low energy consumption, it has become the mainstream flash memory of choice for the latest generation, enhancing overall capacity of solid state drives along with performance and reliability.
 It not only provides better performance and endurance, but also breaks through the technical and capacity limitations of planar chips.

 The L5 SSD is 7mm thick making it easy to install in almost every machine.
 The SSD is average for performance and it needs a SATA III port to be able to cope with the bandwidth.
 The L5 is backwards compatible for older machines that have SATA or SATA II ports.
 L5 LITE only weights only 60g which is much less than most hard disks.